tungstenfabric/tf-jenkins/README.md

 ## Used tools

 Various tools were used to build artifacts, set up TF, and test it.
-Please read README-s in these projects for more imformation.
+Please read README-s in these projects for more information.

 <https://github.com/tungstenfabric/tf-dev-env>
 This project is used for creation of TF's docker images.